UNESCO Chair in Urban Landscape logo

 We are happy to provide science-led responses and solutions that meet your urban aspirations.

-We live in troublesome time, and many organisations, big and small, face challenges like never before.
+We live in troublesome times, and many organisations, big and small, face challenges like never before.
 Climate change, ecosystemic collapse, political feud, social inequalities and disruptive technologies require innovative solutions.

 We provide assistance in various formats in accordance with the service and contract policies of the University of Montréal.